Rair-Project/RBDL-specs/src/006_LexicalStructure/004_literals.md

 ### Byte-String Literals

-A *byte-string* literal **MUST** be one or more ASCII characters enclosed in double quotes preceaded by character as in `"xyz"`. *Byte-String* literals **MUST** follow [byte escaping](#byte-escaping) rules and [quote escaping](#quote-escaping) rules when needed.
+A *byte-string* literal **MUST** be one or more ASCII characters enclosed in double-quotes preceded by character as in `"xyz"`. *Byte-String* literals **MUST** follow [byte escaping](#byte-escaping) rules and [quote escaping](#quote-escaping) rules when needed.